code-star/phoenix/packages/phoenix-buttons/README.md

 import { MaterialButton } from 'phoenix-buttons'
 ```

-## Documentation
+## MaterialButtons

-Buttons allow users to take actions, and make choices, with a single tap.
+> MaterialButtons allow users to take actions, and make choices, with a single tap.

-### Phoenix MaterialButtons
+## ContainedMaterialButtons

-Contained buttons are high-emphasis, distinguished by their use of elevation and fill.
+ContainedMaterialButtons are high-emphasis, distinguished by their use of elevation and fill.
 They contain actions that are primary to your app.

-#### Contained Default MaterialButton
+### Contained Default MaterialButton
 ```html
   <MaterialButton
     variant="contained"